 There's only one thing better than being called "doctor," and that's knowing you earned it.

 Florida Tech's Doctor of Business Administration (DBA) is a terminal degree designed to meet the needs of business leaders who wish to enjoy the benefits of a rigorous and advanced education.
+The DBA program is a part-time program for working professionals in senior leadership or management roles.
 It is for the fearless, relentless learners who strive for more than success--those who go for greatness.